Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Introduction

 \section{Introduction}

-In this paper we study systems of equations in different families of rings and algebras.
-For each $R$ in one of these families we interpret by systems of equations a ring of integers $O$ of a global field (i.e.\ $O$ is the integral closure of $\mbb Z$ or $\mbb F_p[t]$ in a finite extension of $\mbb Q$ or $\mbb F_p(t)$, respectively).
-In particular this reduces the Diophantine problem (decidability of systems of equations) in $O$ to the same problem in $R$.
+In this paper, we study systems of polynomial equations in different classes of rings and algebras.
+For each $R$ in one of these classes we interpret by systems of equations a ring of integers $O$ of a number field or a global function field (i.e.\ $O$ is the integral closure of $\mbb Z$ or $\mbb F_p[t]$ in a finite extension of $\mbb Q$ or $\mbb F_p(t)$, respectively).
+In particular, this reduces the Diophantine problem (decidability of systems of polynomial equations) in $O$ to the same problem in $R$.
+Hence if $\mc{D}(O)$ is undecidable, then also $\mc{D}(R)$ is undecidable.
 It is known that $\mc{D}(O)$ is undecidable if $O$ has positive characteristic \cite{Shla_vertical_def_functions}, and it is conjectured to be also undecidable if otherwise $O$ is a ring of algebraic integers \cite{Phe_Zah, Denef_conjecture}.
-This leads us to conjecture that the Diophantine problem in the above structures is also undecidable.
-In many cases we verify that this is so.

-A field $K$ is a \emph{global field} if it is either a \emph{number field} (a finite extension of $\mbb Q$) or a \emph{global function field} (a finite extension of $\mbb F_p(t)$, for some prime $p$).
+A \emph{number field} is a finite field extension of $\mbb Q$.
+A \emph{global function field} is a finite extension of $\mbb F_p(t)$, for some prime $p$.
 A ring of integers of a number field is called a \emph{ring of algebraic integers}.

-The Diophantine problem in a structure $R$ (also known as Hilbert's 10th problem in $R$), denoted $\mc{D}(R)$, asks whether there exists an algorithm that, given a \emph{system} of equations $S$ with coefficients in $R$, determines if $S$ has a solution in $R$ or not.
-The original version of this problem was posed by Hilbert for the ring of integers $\mbb Z$.
-This was solved in the negative in 1970 by Matyasevich \cite{mat} building on the work of Davis, Putnam, and Robinson \cite{DPR}.
-Subsequently the same problem has been studied in a wide variety of rings, for instance in rings of algebraic integers, where it remains open.
-It is conjectured that the ring $\mbb{Z}$ is e-definable in all such rings \cite{Denef_conjecture, Phe_Zah}, and indeed this has been shown to be true in some partial cases, for example for rings of integers of abelian number fields \cite{Sha_Shla} (see \cite{Shla_book} for further partial results).
-The conjecture is known to hold provided that for each number field $K$ there exists an elliptic curve $E$ over $K$ with $\hbox{rk}E(K)=\hbox{rk} E(\mbb{Q})= 1$ \cite{Poonen2}.
-Later this was shown to be true assuming the Safarevich-Tate conjecture \cite{Mazur2010}.
+The Diophantine problem in a structure $R$, denoted $\mc{D}(R)$, asks whether there exists an algorithm that, given a \emph{system} of equations $S$ with coefficients in $R$, determines if $S$ has a solution in $R$ or not.
+The original modern version of the Diophantine problem (also called Hilbert's Tenth Problem or generalized Hilbert's Tenth Problem) was posed by Hilbert for the ring of integers $\mbb Z$.
+This was solved in the negative in 1970 by Matiyasevich \cite{mat} building on the work of Davis, Putnam, and Robinson \cite{DPR}.
+Subsequently the same problem has been studied in a wide variety of rings, most notably in $\mbb Q$ and in rings of algebraic integers $O$, where it remains widely open.
+As mentioned above, a long-standing conjecture \cite{Denef_conjecture, Phe_Zah} states that $\mbb Z$ is Diophantine in any such $O$ (and thus $\mc{D}(O)$ is undecidable).
+This conjecture has been verified in some particular cases \cite{Sha_Shla, Shla_book, new}, and it has been shown to be true assuming the Safarevich-Tate conjecture \cite{Mazur2010}.